Risk Disclosure Statement - OTC Securities Trading

 The minimum trading unit of OTC Securities 1 share.
 You may place at tick size of US$ 0.01.
 Margin trading and short selling are available for some OTC Securities, and such availability may be modified by TBSPL from time to time without prior notice.

-You should note that due to the volatile nature of OTC Securities, currently you may only place limit price order and stop-loss limit order when trading OTC Securities, and the available order types may be updated from time to time without prior notice to you.
+Due to the volatile nature of OTC Securities, currently you may only place limit price order and stop-loss limit order when trading OTC Securities.
+The available order types may be updated from time to time without prior notice to you.
 You must understand that your order may be delayed due to large order volume.

-This Risk Disclosure Statement is for reference purposes only and is neither an offer nor a solicitation to purchase or sell any financial product or service.
-None of the information provided in this Risk Disclosure Statement constitutes a recommendation that any product or service is suitable for any person.
-This Risk Disclosure Statement do not purport to disclose or discuss all of the risks and other significant aspects of any transaction.
+This RDS is for reference purposes only and is neither an offer nor a solicitation to purchase or sell any financial product or service.
+None of the information provided in this RDS constitutes a recommendation that any product or service is suitable for any person.
+This RDS does not purport to disclose or discuss all of the risks and other significant aspects of any transaction.
 In light of the risks, you should undertake such transaction only if you understand the nature of the above financial products and the contracts which you are entering into and the extent of your exposure to risk.
 You should therefore consult with your own legal, tax and financial advisers before entering into any particular transaction.